DebayanSen96/DexpoV2/docs/farms.md

 # Farms (Base, Root, Restake) and Factory

+> Deprecated (v2): The farm templates described here (`contracts/Farm.sol`, `contracts/RestakeFarm.sol`, and related factory/roots) are deprecated in Dexponent v3.
+> New deployments should use the v3 modular design based on a single `BaseVault` + `StrategyRouter` with adapters and policies.
+See `docs/v3-architecture.md` and `contracts/v3/`.

 This document details farm behavior across `contracts/Farm.sol`, `contracts/RootFarm.sol`, `contracts/RestakeFarm.sol`, and the factory in `contracts/FarmFactory.sol`.

 - __Base Farm__: `contracts/Farm.sol`